 2) It requires a large land area for storage of waste materials, the layout of recycling equipment, commercial tippers/trucks lanes for conveying, and storage space for final products and/or by-products.
 Singapore is land scarce and tenure lease of commercial land is costly and impermanent.
 With a large upfront financial investment, ROI is possible after 10-15 years.

 3) Need to invest in market education and mindset shift as only when there is market acceptance, profit from waste materials products is possible.

-Additionally studies have shown that women executives are having a real impact in protecting shareholder investment and overall firm performance.
-While only 14.7 per cent women hold board seats in Singapore companies in 2018 (up from 9.5 per cent from December 2015), in February 2017 LHT board members appointed Ms Mui Kee Yap in the leadership position of the company as Chairwoman, CEO & MD.
+Additionally, studies have shown that women executives are having a real impact in protecting shareholder investment and overall firm performance.
+While only 14.7 percent of women hold board seats in Singapore companies in 2018 (up from 9.5 percent in December 2015), in February 2017 LHT board members appointed Ms Mui Kee Yap in the leadership position of the company as Chairwoman, CEO & MD.

 Growth and profitability for LHT

 Whilst “being profitable” still means increasing market share and revenue, it is up to us – citizens and businesses – to figure out how to sustain ourselves profitably and responsibly.

 It is expected that every year a company will grow at least by 5% in terms of revenue.
 This can only happen if the company expands or increases productivity by 2-3 times by implementing new technology.
 LHT is doing both, expanding to ASEAN markets and implementing new technologies as well as new business models.

 LHT is committed to continuing its journey to become a greener and smarter manufacturer.
 The company is in the process of developing a smart factory to counter the difficulty of finding workers for repetitive work, the need for higher efficiency and productivity, alongside the need for automation.
 The company is transforming to a smart factory 4.0, which will help position LHT ahead of other market players in its competitive edge.